sendgrid/sendgrid-python/README.md

 # Announcements

-All updates to this library is documented in our [CHANGELOG](https://github.com/sendgrid/sendgrid-python/blob/master/CHANGELOG.md).
+All updates to this library is documented in our [CHANGELOG](https://github.com/sendgrid/sendgrid-python/blob/master/CHANGELOG.md) and [releases](https://github.com/sendgrid/sendgrid-python/releases).

 # Roadmap